JuanJoseJ/ML_Wine_Project/README.md

 Output variable (based on sensory data):
 12 - quality (score between 0 and 10)

+## Code info

+The main application code is on the file "projectCode.py".
+It is ready to be ran and it will display a simple menu where the user can choose what to execute.
+The number to be taken as input might have a "sub-menu" where other correlated actions can be performed.
+Everything reported on the pdf, whether it is an image or just number results, can be ran again using this menu.

+It is important to notice, however, that the results may fluctuate a little bit, since the k-fold approach performs a random shuffle on the dataset that is different everytime it is ran.

 ## More information

 For the report and detailed information, please, check the pdf report.